 A graduate student from another institution may enroll for graduate courses at Clarion University on a courtesy basis if he or she intends to transfer the credit for the course to another institution.
-Information about courtesy admission may be obtained from the Division of Graduate Studies.
+Information about courtesy admission may be obtained from the Graduate Programs.